Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Prescriptive Policy Generation

 \section{Prescriptive Policy Generation}

 Decision trees can also be used to prescribe policies.
-Given a set of instances, actions and outcomes, the decision tree prescribes which action for an unseen instance will give the best predicted outcome.
-An example use case is prescribing medical treatment on basis of historic treatment response.
+Given a set of instances, actions, and outcomes, the decision tree prescribes which action for an unseen instance will give the best predicted outcome.
+An example use case is prescribing medical treatment on basis of historical treatment response.

-However, since historic data does not necessarily have the outcome for every possible action, the prescriptive model needs to reason about the counterfactuals.
-Therefore, conceptually, this problem can be split into a prediction and prescription problem.
+However, since historical data does not necessarily have the outcome for every possible action, the prescriptive model needs to reason about the counterfactuals.
+Therefore, conceptually, this problem can be split into a prediction and a prescription problem.
 The prediction problem predicts the counterfactuals.
-The prescription problem decides on what action to take.
+The prescription problem decides what action to take.

 The following sections present first the related work and then a formal problem definition and other preliminaries.
 We then describe the experiments and conclude with a discussion.